 This course is designed to encourage a sophisticated understanding of the conflicts and challenges that have defined the Middle East over the last 100 years.
 Students will analyze the region's history, geography, politics, economy, religions, and varied cultures.
 Ultimately, the purpose of this course is to provide an introductory approach to better understand the dynamics in this volatile region and to cultivate a greater understanding of the integral relationship between a region's geography, society, and economy.
-By the end of this course, students will have a deep understanding of the geopolitical climate of the Middle East and be able to answer the question "What went Wrong."
+By the end of this course, students will have a deep understanding of the geopolitical climate of the Middle East and be able to answer the question, "What went wrong?"

-2.5 Credits
+PSYCHOLOGY (239) 2.5 Credits

+Prerequisite: Successful completion of Grade 10.
 Semester

 Grades 11-12

-This course is designed to promote a better understanding of the study of behavior and mental functioning.
-Students will consider theories of cognition, human development, personality, consciousness, and mental illness.
-This course includes simulations, role playing, a variety of projects, oral and written assignments and performance assessments.
+This course is designed to promote a better understanding of the study of human behavior and mental functioning.
+Students will explore the history of psychology and analyze the research methods utilized in this discipline.
+They will discover theories used to explain human development, personality, motivation, emotion, stress, and social behavior and complete a research-based project on mental illness and treatment.
+Psychology includes a variety of formal and informal discussions, simulations and demonstrations, individual and group projects, as well as other oral and written assessments.